gymrek-lab/TRTools/doc/index.rst

 ..
-STRTools documentation master file, created by sphinx-quickstart on Mon Feb 17 11:00:31 2020.
+TRTools documentation master file, created by sphinx-quickstart on Mon Feb 17 11:00:31 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-STRTools: a tool for genome-wide tandem repeat analysis
+TRTools: a tool for genome-wide tandem repeat analysis
 ====================================

 .. toctree::